ardagnir/pterosaur/README.md

 ##Bugs
 ( If you find a bug that isn't listed here, please create a github issue. )

-- In visual mode, escape will exit editing instead of leaving visual mode.
-- If you hold a key long enough in norml mode, pterosur will switch to insert mode.
 - Pterosaur sometimes displays old vim modes instead of the current pterosaur mode.
 - Some editors (like github outside of zen-mode) do weird things with text that make text manipulation difficult and mess up pterosaur.
 I still need to find a good solution for this.
-- The code to handle multiple windows is hacky.
-If you create multiple windows at the same time, pterosaur might break and lose some of your keys.
 - Mouse support is limited.
 Currently, you can click anywhere in a textbox to move the cursor there in insert mode.
 Eventually, mouse selection will be supported as well.

 ##Troubleshooting